 A History of Racing Excellence

-With nearly three decades’ experience at the forefront of a continuously evolving industry, SRO Motorsports Group is the established global leader in GT racing.
-The company is chaired by its founder and CEO, Stephane Ratel, a leading decision-maker in international motorsport.
-With offices in London, Paris, Liège, USA and Hong Kong, SRO’s work is facilitated by a dedicated global team of full-time and freelance staff.
+With three decades’ experience at the forefront of a continuously evolving industry, SRO Motorsports Group is the established global leader in GT racing.
+The company is chaired by its founder and CEO, Stéphane Ratel, who ranks among the leading decision-makers in international motorsport.
+With offices in London, Paris, Liège, the USA and Hong Kong, SRO’s work is facilitated by a dedicated global team of full-time and freelance staff.

 A Brief History